Trauma changes our lives, though it’s possible to grow through it and not let it keep us stuck.

 The second category of baggage I want you to identify is things that need redemption and restoration.
 Perhaps when you were younger, before your trauma, you laughed and were full of joy.
+Maybe you were creative, and there were creative outlets like poetry or painting or building that you absolutely loved.
 Perhaps you were courageous and completely willing to speak up.
-Maybe you were creative, and there were creative outlets like poetry or painting or building that you absolutely loved.
 Maybe you were a lover of reading and you used to sit and read for hours.
-Maybe you were a more confident or a more peaceful person before your trauma.
+You may have been a more confident or a more peaceful person before your trauma.
 Those are things that can be redeemed with God’s help.
 You can find those things again.
 They may have been buried by all of the trauma, but they’re still there.

 What needs to be revisited at a later time?